Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV

 \section{Introduction}

-Over the last few decades, our understanding of particle production in high-energy hadronic collisions has increased significantly due to the experimental results obtained from the CERN Intersection Storage Rings (ISR), the CERN Super Proton-Antiproton Synchrotron (Sp$\bar{\mathrm{p}}$S), Tevatron at Fermilab, RHIC and the LHC~\cite{Jacob:156665,UA5:1987rzq,UA1:1989bou,CDF:2009cxa,CDF:1988evs,STAR:2006xud,PHENIX:2007kqm,PHENIX:2008sgl,PHENIX:2011rvu,Levin:2010dw,Moriggi:2020zbv,dEnterria:2011twh,dEnterria:2013sgr,ALICE:2022wpn}, as well as the ongoing development of theoretical and phenomenological models~\cite{Bierlich:2022pfr,Brambilla:2014jmp,Pierog:2013ria,Fedynitch:2115393,nCTEQ:2021,Hou:2019jgw,deFlorian:2014xna,Bertone:2017tyb}.
+Over the last few decades, our understanding of particle production in high-energy hadronic collisions has increased significantly due to the experimental results obtained from the CERN Intersection Storage Rings (ISR), the CERN Super Proton-Antiproton Synchrotron (Sp$\bar{\mathrm{p}}$S), Tevatron at Fermilab, RHIC and the LHC~\cite{Jacob:156665,UA5:1987rzq,UA1:1989bou,CDF:2009cxa,CDF:1988evs,STAR:2006xud,PHENIX:2007kqm,PHENIX:2008sgl,PHENIX:2011rvu,Levin:2010dw,Moriggi:2020zbv,dEnterria:2011twh,dEnterria:2013sgr,ALICE:2022wpn,LHCb:2021vww,LHCb:2022tjh}, as well as the ongoing development of theoretical and phenomenological models~\cite{Bierlich:2022pfr,Brambilla:2014jmp,Pierog:2013ria,Fedynitch:2115393,nCTEQ:2021,Hou:2019jgw,deFlorian:2014xna,Bertone:2017tyb}.
 Theoretical models typically separate the particle production into the soft and hard regime, which describe processes with a small and large momentum transfer, respectively.
 Hard-scattering processes can be calculated using perturbative quantum chromodynamics (pQCD).
 These calculations rely on input from parton distribution functions (PDF) (f($x$)) and fragmentation functions (FF) (D($z$)), where Bjorken $x$ represents the fraction of the proton's longitudinal momentum carried by a parton and $z$ is the fraction of the final-state hadron momentum to the parton momentum.
-With increasing collision energy, the measurement of a final-state hadron at fixed transverse momentum will probe smaller and smaller values of $x$, where the gluon contribution becomes dominant~\cite{nCTEQ:2021}.
+As \piz and \et mesons are among the most abundant particles produced at LHC energies, with average production rates of $\text{d}N_{\pi^{0}}/\text{d}y\rvert_{y \approx 0} \approx 2.5$ and $\text{d}N_{\eta}/\text{d}y\rvert_{y \approx 0} \approx 0.2$~\cite{ALICE:2017ryd,ALICE:2020jsh}, measurements of these mesons provide valuable constraints on these models~\cite{FF_BDSS,deFlorian:2014xna}.
+With increasing collision energy, the measurement of a final-state hadron at fixed transverse momentum probes smaller and smaller values of $x$, where the gluon contribution becomes dominant~\cite{nCTEQ:2021}.
 Hence, the measurement of the neutral meson production cross section at \sT gives further insights into the gluon to meson fragmentation.
 In addition, measurements of the \et meson allow the investigation of a possible dependence of FFs on hidden strangeness~\cite{Aidala:2010bn}.
 A precise comparison of the differences in the hadronization process between two particles can be achieved by investigating the ratios of the production cross section of identified particles, such as the \etopi~ratio.
 As the initial state of the collision is identical for both particles, the ratio is primarily sensitive to the effects arising from the differences in the parton-to-hadron fragmentation.